prettier/prettier/README.md

 these differently according to their own rules and we lose the consistency we sought after.

-Even if we disregard line widths, it's too easy to sneak in various styles of code in all other linters.
+Even if we disregard line lengths, it's too easy to sneak in various styles of code in all other linters.
 The most strict linter I know happily lets all these styles happen: